dbarsam/blog/content/articles/2020-09-11-blog-code-format.md

 summary: A summary about the blog's code formatting
 ---

-Sometimes it's easier just to show to copy and paste-able code.
-Pelican doesn't handle this out of the box so we need to extend it with a couple of plugins and extensions.
+Pelican doesn't handle syntax highlighting out of the box.
+You need to add that functionality, which means extending the blog with a collection of configurations, plugins, and Markdown extensions.

+This post is mainly a collection of notes taken from the first pass at enabling the feature.
+And while that first pass really didn't conclude in a satisfying way, it did end up with this blog getting some basic code formatting functionality.
+The whole exercise could be broken down into 4 different sub-topics:

+1. Use Markdown syntax to denote text as code blocks.
+2. Use the [codehilite] extension to render the html with the correct colour.
+3. Use the [Python-Markdown] to extend Markdown with additional Markdown syntax features.
+4. Use the correct configuration to render line numbers.

 ## Handling Code with Markdown